hxy434/MU-KAN/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions, issues, or collaboration requests, please contact the project maintainers via the GitHub Issues page or the official email address in the paper.
+For questions, issues, or collaboration requests, please contact the project maintainers via the GitHub Issues page or the official email address in the paper(2023217451@mail.hfut.edu.cn).

 Issues and pull requests are warmly welcome!